 Will received his B.A. in Science in Society from Wesleyan University, where he explored questions at the intersection of philosophy, biology, and neuroscience.
 His thesis focused on embodied cognition and the need for paradigm change in the philosophy of mind and environment.
 Since graduating, he has written for the Nature Conservancy and worked as a Production Assistant for an Executive Producer on various climate change documentary projects.
 He spends his free time playing music and rock climbing.
 You can find him on Twitter @WillFraker.

-Jessica studied Arts/Law at the University of Melbourne and has worked as an editor, writer and bookseller.
+Jessica studied Arts/Law at the University of Melbourne and has worked as deputy editor of the Australian quarterly journal Meanjin, a writer and a bookseller.
 Her first novel, Cargo, was published by Picador and she has written for the Guardian, The Age and the Australian Book Review.
-She’s interested in the environment, the arts, philosophy, culture, and how narrative reflects the way we live.
+She’s interested in the arts, philosophy, culture, and how narrative affects the way we live.

 Matthias studied Computer Science and Media Science in Germany, before moving to Australia in order to live closer to the beach.
 After helping to launch The Conversation in the US, he joined Aeon as a software engineer with an interest in Ruby, React and cloud computing, always looking to perfect the art of deleting more code than he writes.
 He recently discovered the solution to Melbourne’s traffic problem is to commute on fast Italian motorcycles.